he159ok/Benchmark-of-Uncertainty-Estimation-Methods-in-Text-Summarization/README.md

 ### Intermediate Data

-Our intermediate data has been uploaded into `./total_result`.
+Our intermediate data has been uploaded into a drive at [here](https://drive.google.com/file/d/1T061ZbbNee-Cpj5UxLYaHLaj4FUpqwjX/view?usp=sharing).
 More introduction about the intermediate data will come later.